mdn/project-template/CONTRIBUTOR_ROLES.md

 In addition to the rights and responsibilities of an Organization Member, Invited Experts are responsible for:

 - Following the [review guide](REVIEWING.md).
-- Reviewing most pull requests in their topic area.
+- Reviewing pull requests in their topic area.
 - Helping other contributors become reviewers.

 ### Invited experts privileges

 - Have commit access to the repository.
-- Can recommend and vote for other members to become Organization Members and Invited Experts.
+- Can recommend and vote for other members to become Invited Experts.
 - Will be added to the Invited Experts and appropriate topic team.

 ## Maintainer